 In order to ensure that a library is meeting the needs of its users, the library must be able to assess its services, including its collections, and understand how those are meeting the requirements of its community.

 Learn about how one university library measured the effects of first-time-college students’ library use on their success outcomes.
-Apply these same approaches to more confidently measure the effects of library programs on offender outcomes in correctional settings.

-Learn about how current community hepatitis A outbreaks are affecting correctional jurisdictions, and how you can prevent cases from becoming outbreaks in your own facilities.
+Learn how current community hepatitis A outbreaks are affecting correctional jurisdictions, and how you can prevent cases from becoming outbreaks in your own facilities.

 Training from A (Analysis) to E (Evaluation) ‐ Are You Applying the Science of Learning and Performance?
 [Webinar]